(Recommended)-Register and Pay Online by CLICKING HERE

 6.1.1 Open Division: Shotgun: Box fed, unlimited capacity, speed loading devices (sticks), electronic/holographic sights are allowed.

-6.1.2 Open Division: Rifle: Bipods, more than (1) holographic or electronic sights are allowed.
+6.1.2 Open Division: Rifle: Bipods, Bags, Tripods or any other supporting device, more than (1) holographic or electronic sights are allowed.

 6.1.3 Open Division: Pistol: Comps, Barrel Ports, Holographic sights, and up to 171.25 mm magazines are allowed.

-6.1.5 Tactical Optics Division: Rifle: No bipods.
+6.1.5 Tactical Optics Division: Rifle: No bipods or any other supporting devices other than your magazine, body part or stage props provided by the range.
 (1) Holographic or electronic, magnified optic allowed.
 Back up or Offset Iron sights are allowed.

 6.1.6 Tactical Optics Division: Pistol: No barrel ports or comps.
 Iron sights only.
 Up to 141.25 mm length magazines.